Wget: Release

 When a sufficient number of features or bug fixes accumulate during development, Wget is released to the general public via the GNU FTP site and its mirrors.
 Being entirely run by volunteers, there is no external pressure to issue a release nor are there enforceable release deadlines.

 Releases are numbered as versions of the form of major.minor[.revision], such as Wget 1.11 or Wget 1.8.2.
 An increase of the major version number represents large and possibly incompatible changes in Wget's behavior or a radical redesign of the code base.
 An increase of the minor version number designates addition of new features and bug fixes.
 A new revision indicates a release that, compared to the previous revision, only contains bug fixes.
 Revision zero is omitted, meaning that for example Wget 1.11 is the same as 1.11.0.
 Wget does not use the odd-even release number convention popularized by Linux.

 Popular references

 Wget makes an appearance in the 2010 Columbia Pictures motion picture release, The Social Network.
-The lead character, loosely based on Facebook co-founder Mark Zuckerberg, uses Wget to aggregate student photos from various Harvard University housing-facility directories.
+The lead character, a somewhat fictionalized version of Facebook co-founder Mark Zuckerberg, uses Wget to aggregate student photos from various Harvard University housing-facility directories.